 Guides for submissions

 Authors should submit complete manuscripts (with separate figure files) to the Opera Medica et Physiologica website, at http://operamedphys.com/.

-Submitted papers must be previously unpublished, and not to be submitted elsewhere.
+The papers submitted must previously be unpublished, and not be submitted elsewhere.
 All the authors are assumed to have read and approved the submission, and have also declared all conflicting interests.
-The papers submitted must comply with OM&P Policies, and all the procedures be conducted under internationally accepted ethical standards and subjected to relevant ethical review.
+The papers submitted must comply with OM&P Policies, and all the procedures should be conducted under internationally accepted ethical standards and subjected to the relevant ethical review.

 Both British or American spelling are allowed (which however should be consistent across the paper).

 Use the international system of units (SI).

 There are no restrictions on the length of manuscripts or on the number of figures or tables.
 Authors may be asked to reduce the length of the manuscript or the number of figures/tables by the Editors.